 Color, as used in architecture, is one of the most characteristic and visible aspects of natural stones.
-An almost infinite choice of colors and décors of natural stones exist, which control the macroscopic appearance of stones.
+An almost infinite choice of colors and décors of natural stones exists, which determines the macroscopic appearance of stones.
 The color may be due to the presence of so-called idiochromatic minerals or natural pigmentation due to organic or inorganic inclusions and particles.
-Apart from the influence of color, the macroscopic appearance of stones is fundamentally defined by the fabric (i.e., texture), and finally by the rock-forming geological processes.
-Moreover, the aesthetic value of stones and its décors is highly variable due to an increasing amount of surface treatment.
+Apart from the influence of color, the macroscopic appearance of stones is fundamentally defined by the fabric (i.e. texture) and, finally, by rock-forming geological processes.
+Moreover, the aesthetic value of stones and their décors are highly variable due to an increasing amount of surface treatment.